-Welcome to the Spring Term in Class One with
+Welcome to the Summer Term in Class One with

-Mrs Lowry, Mrs Whitehead Price & Mrs Wootton
+Mrs Lowry, Miss Davidson, Mrs Whitehead Price & Mrs Wootton

-I would like to offer a warm welcome back after the Christmas holidays and take this chance to wish you all a very happy New Year!
-This term we will be learning all about wild animals with our topic, “Why do Zebras have stripes?”
-The children have already started thinking about questions they want to find the answers to, as well as learning how we can use non-fiction books and the internet to find these answers.
-Ask them for facts about animals found on safari!
+I would like to offer a warm welcome back after the Easter holidays to a very exciting and busy summer term.
+This term we will be learning all about mini beasts with our topic, “Why do ladybirds have spots?"
+The children have already started learning facts about mini beasts , as well as learning how they can use non-fiction books and the internet to find these answers.
+Ask them for facts about mini beasts!

-The children have come back from Christmas ready to learn, keen to please and they are a pleasure to teach.
+The children have come back from Easter ready to learn, keen to please and they are once again a pleasure to teach.
 The support you give both the children and school are greatly appreciated and essential for your child to succeed.
 It is with this support that children really excel and achieve their full potential.

-Over the next few weeks the children will be learning all about non-fiction books, as well as the following stories: The Ugly Five, Giraffes can’t dance, Mama Panya’s pancakes and the Tiger who came to tea.
-In addition we will also learn about traditions celebrated throughout this time of year: Chinese New Year, Mother’s Day and Easter.
-They will be making models, drawing pictures, tasting Chinese food, writing stories and much more.
+Over the next few weeks the children will be learning all about non-fiction books, as well as the following stories: What the ladybird heard, The hungry caterpillar and Superworm.
+In addition we will also take part in science week and arts week.
+They will be making models, drawing pictures, making non fiction books, writing stories and much more.

-Next half term, the children will start to bring home a small amount of maths homework every week, this will be something you can do together to improve the children’s basic counting skills.
+As last term the children will be bringing home a small amount of maths homework every week, this will be something you can do together to improve the children’s basic maths skills.
+As well as their new spellings on a Friday.
 The children are still expected to read at home four times a week.
 The gradual build up of homework is intended to make a smoother transition into year one next year.